Avatar (band)

-Avatar is a Swedish heavy metal band, formed in Gothenburg in 2001.
-The band has released nine studio albums, the most recent being Dance Devil Dance in 2023.
-The band has had some success on US rock radio, notably with their song "New Land", which peaked at number 20 on the Billboard Mainstream Rock Songs chart in May 2017.
+Avatar is a Swedish heavy metal band, formed in Mölndal in 2001.
+The band has released ten studio albums, with the tenth, Don't Go in the Forest, released in late October 2025.
+The band has had some success on US rock radio, most recently with "The Dirt I'm Buried In" peaking at number 1 of the same chart in August 2023, making it the song with the longest journey to number 1 in the last 20 years.